 But if it reduces the risk of the initial step in the process, then it has a serious prospect of being an effective preventive treatment.”

-The drug targets the first step in the toxic chain reaction that leads to the death of brain cells and the onset of Alzheimer’s disease.
+The drug targets the first step in the toxic chain reaction that leads to the death of brain cells.

 When the drug was given to worms genetically programmed to develop Alzheimer’s disease, it had no effect once symptoms had already appeared.